jannis-bolzern/movebank-ssf-homerange/Readme.md

 <!-- (100-150 words) -->
 <!-- What data will you use?
 Will you require additional context data?
 Where do you get this data from?
 Do you already have all the data? -->

-Human footprint data:
-We will use the global 100 meter resolution terrestrial human footprint data (HFP-100) by Joe Mazzariello et al. The data can be read in Python, R, or any other script that has libraries that can interpret geospatial data (such as folium).

 We will use the following wild animal tracking data published on Movebank under a Creative Commons license by three different research groups (see references)

 * Red fox data for rural areas (GPS-based, Wiltshire, UK)
 * Red fox data for remote areas (Argos-based, from Bylot island and from Herschel island, Canada)
 * Bobcat and Coyote data for remote areas with some rural structures (GPS-based, northern Washington, US)

+For the human footprint data, we will use the global 100 meter resolution terrestrial human footprint data (HFP-100) by Joe Mazzariello et al. The data can be read in Python, R, or any other script that has libraries that can interpret geospatial data (such as folium).

+For land use in Washington, US, we will rely on the General Land Use Final Dataset published by Washington Spatial Data ([link](https://geo.wa.gov/datasets/a0ddbd4e0e2141b3841a6a42ff5aff46_0/explore?location=48.347066%2C-118.420235%2C9.91)).

 ## Analytical concepts
 <!-- (100-200 words) -->